-It makes the conversation longer, but it’s considered polite communication and is common in English work meetings.
+True, frequently apologising makes the conversation feel longer, but it’s considered polite communication and is common in English work meetings.

 Ask questions during English work meetings

-Once you’ve caught your colleagues’ attention, it’s time to ask the question that is on your mind.
-Here are 4 typical situations in English work meetings.
+Once you’ve caught your colleagues’ attention, it’s time to get the information you need.
+Here are 4 typical situations where you need to ask a question in English work meetings.

 Situation 1.
 You're Confused